-The ponytail palm isn't really a palm—it's a member of the agave family.
-This tree-sized succulent is named for the long, delicate leaves that drape over the branches, giving it a "ponytail" effect.
+The ponytail "palm" (Beaucarnea recurvata) might not be a real palm, but it is a great South Florida plant.
+This tree-sized succulent is a member of the agave family and is named for the long, delicate leaves that drape over the branches, giving it a "ponytail" effect.